 - You can directly import contacts from outlook.

 - It allows integration with Google Analytics.

-- It asks unsubscribers to fill the feedback form.
+- It asks unsubscribers to fill out the feedback form.

-- It suggests the best time to deliver mails to your subscribers based on your niche.
+- It suggests the best time to deliver emails to your subscribers based on your niche.

-- GetResponse pricing is contact based.
+- GetResponse pricing is contact-based.
 If you want to send to 1000 contacts, you need to pay $15.
-However, if you want to send more than one email to the same list of contacts in a month, the contract based pricing is very useful as it allows to send an unlimited number of emails to all the email addresses in your contact list..
+However, if you want to send more than one email to the same list of contacts in a month, the contract-based pricing is very useful as it allows you to send an unlimited number of emails to all the email addresses in your contact list.

 - There are no free plans (unlike MailChimp).